JHUISI/charm/doc/source/tutorial.rst

    ./configure.sh

 .. note::
 	there are several build options you may set for your environment.
-For instance, if your python 3 installation is in a non-standard location, then add --python=/path/to/python/3 to configure.
+For instance, if your python 3 installation is in a non-standard location, then add ``--python=/path/to/python/3`` to configure.
+See Platform Install Manual for more details for your respective platform.

 For other build options, execute::